markproy/bird-classification-workshop/lab5-deeplens-detect-and-classify.md

 Now check the lambda logs for the project.
 Click on the project.
 Click on lambda logs.
 Pick the 'deeplens-object-detection' log group.
 Pick the most recent log stream.
 Search for 'error'.

 Now check to see if the project was successful cropping the image and saving it to S3.
+Go to your bucket.
+Refresh.
+Navigate to the "birds" folder.
+You will see a new folder created for today's date.
+Within that, there will be subfolders for each minute in which there was a bird pushed.
+Preview the jpg file to see the cropped image that was saved.

 IoT console.
 IoT permissions in user's IAM policy.

 ## Troubleshooting

-S3 access denied.
+### S3 access denied

 You have not given permission to the Lambda function to create objects in s3.

+In IAM, find the AWSDeepLensGreengrassGroupRole and extend it by attaching the 'AmazonS3FullAccess' policy.

+### Registration hangs

+Ensure you are not on VPN.

+If deeplens.amazon.net hangs when trying to connect with the device over its softAP SSID, try DeepLens.config instead.